mitsuba-renderer/drjit/docs/cflow.rst

 3. performing a call to :py:func:`dr.while_loop() <drjit.while_loop>` with all
    of this information.

-This produces the following equivalent code:
+This produces code equivalent to:

 .. code-block:: python